Ryo Chonan: Early career

-Chonan's roots are in Kyokushin Karate, which he began in high school before later moving to Thailand to train.
+Chonan's roots are in Kyokushin, which he began in high school before later moving to Thailand to train.
 Chonan officially began his professional mixed martial arts career in 2001, losing his first fight in Pancrase – Neo Blood Tournament.
-He then went on to fight in DEEP, going 6-2 in the organization including a TKO win against Hayato Sakurai.
+He then went on to fight in DEEP, going 6–2 in the organization including a TKO win against Hayato Sakurai.

 Chonan fought in PRIDE Bushido 3 as a representative of Team Japan, losing a decision to Ricardo Almeida.
 Then at PRIDE Bushido 5 he went on to defeat Carlos Newton via unanimous decision.

 Chonan's next win was against future UFC Middleweight Champion Anderson Silva at PRIDE: Shockwave 2004, where he executed a spectacular flying scissor-lock takedown, followed quickly by a heel-hook submission.

 Chonan returned in DEEP defeating Roan Carneiro via TKO at 18th Impact.

 He won his fight at PRIDE Bushido 7 against Nino Schembri via unanimous decision.
 His next fight was a KO loss against Phil Baroni at PRIDE Bushido 8.
 He also lost his next fight against future teammate Dan Henderson via KO at the opening seconds of the bout at PRIDE Bushido 9.

 He returned at DEEP: 23 Impact to defeat Ryuta Sakurai by TKO to become the DEEP Middleweight Champion.

 In the 2006 PRIDE Welterweight Grand Prix, Chonan suffered a broken orbital bone at the end of his match against Joey Villasenor caused by a stomp but was able to continue in the tournament.
 In his next match of the tournament, against Paulo Filho, Chonan was submitted by armbar early in the first round.

 In February 2007, Chonan returned to DEEP and defeated former DEEP Middleweight Champion Ryuta Sakurai to retain the Middleweight Championship.